This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Flan is a rich, silky smooth custard topped with a decadent caramel sauce.
-It's so easy to make and this single serving recipe yields the perfect amount for one person.
+This single serving flan is a smooth, creamy custard topped with a rich caramel sauce.
+It’s easy to make and perfect for a simple, elegant dessert.

 Watch How To Make This